The Romance of Tiger and Rose Episode 1 Recap

 > The Romance of Tiger and Rose Recap

-In Huayuan City, women rule, while in Xuanhu City, men hold power.
-The two cities have long been at odds.
-After a fierce battle, Xuanhu City was defeated, forcing them to send their Young Master, Han Shuo, to marry into Huayuan City.
-Han Shuo is both strategically brilliant and strikingly handsome, admired by all who see him.
-However, he suffers from a congenital heart condition and is fated not to live past twenty.
+Huayuan City was a land where women held power, while men ruled in Xuanhu City.
+The two cities had long been adversaries, and after a fierce battle, Xuanhu was defeated.
+As a result, Xuanhu's Young Master, Han Shuo, was sent to marry into Huayuan City.
+Han Shuo was a handsome and skilled warrior, admired by all who met him, but he suffered from a congenital heart disease, destined not to live past twenty.

 You May Also LikeRelated Posts